aayush262/github-search/README.md

 # Setting up evironment variables

-  You can rename .env.example to .env and provide your client_secret and key to increase api rate limit.
+  You can create a .env file on root directory and provide your client_secret and key to increase api rate limit.
 (Optional)

   ```REACT_APP_CLIENT_SECRET= YOUR CLIENT SECRET``` \
   ```REACT_APP_CLIENT_ID= YOUR CLIENT ID```